matthieu-bt/business-guide/source/members/removing.rst

 =======================================

 ..
 NOTE::
-   Removing a member from Skribble Business will downgrade the member's plan to **Free**.
+   Removing a member from Skribble Business will downgrade the member's plan to **Skribble Free**.

 - Click **Members** if you aren't already there